knowledgejunkie/packaging-deps/README.md

 Packages installed with this metapackage include:

 - build-essential
-- pkg-perl-tools
-- packaging-dev
 - cowbuilder
+- debian-faq
+- debian-handbook
+- debian-history
+- debian-kernel-handbook
+- debian-policy
+- debian-reference-en
+- developers-reference
 - dput
-- myrepos
 - equivs

-- debian-policy
-- developers-reference
 - maint-guide
-- debian-reference-en
-- debian-faq
-- debian-handbook
+- myrepos
-- debian-kernel-handbook
+- packaging-dev
-- debian-history
+- pkg-perl-tools

 ## Building the metapackage

-A simple way to build the binary package is to change to the checkout directory and run:

-    $ debuild -i -I -uc -us -b
+Build the binary package using git-buildpackge:

+    $ gbp buildpackage

-This will generate the binary .deb file in the checkout's parent directory.
+This will generate the binary .deb in gbp's configured output directory.

-To clean the build directory afterwards, run:

-    $ debuild clean

 ## Installing the metapackage

-We can intall the local package using dpkg, and then install the missing dependencies using apt-get:
+We can install the package using gdebi, which will automatically install any missing dependencies

-    # dpkg --install /path/to/knowledgejunkie-packaging-deps_0.x_all.deb
-    # apt-get -f install
+    # gdebi knowledgejunkie-packaging-deps-<version>.deb

 ## License

+Copyright: 2016-18, Nick Morrott <knowledgejunkie@gmail.com>
-GPL-2+
+License: GPL-2+

 ## Thanks